square/maven-archeologist/README.md

   </dependency>
 ```

+> Note: This library relies on the maven core model API artifacts, as well as the Moshi json parser
+> and kotlin stdlib and reflect artifacts, as well as okio and okhttp3.
+It does not shade these
+> dependencies.

 ### Simplest Usage

 In this variant, the API just downloads the POM and artifact files and their hash files, validates